-Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2021 were made in our report dated 9 October 2019.
-It was recommended that the Crown should meet 96% of the expenses of the Authority relating to investment management and administration, with the balance to be met by funding employers.
-In addition, it was recommended that the expenses to be met by funding employers are recouped through a loading of 1.9% of salaries in the recommended contribution rates (1.3% of salary for Islands members).
+Recommendations on the apportionment of expenses between Crown and funding employers for the year ending 30 June 2022 were made in our letter dated 16 September 2020.
+It was recommended that the Crown should meet 97% of the expenses of the Authority relating to investment management and administration, with the balance to be met by funding employers.
+In addition, in our letter dated 19 January 2021, it was recommended that the expenses to be met by funding employers are recouped through a loading of 2.0% of salaries in the recommended contribution rates (1.2% of salary for Islands members).

-We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2022.
-Full details of our calculations and recommendations are set out in a separate report dated 16 September 2020.
-In summary, our recommendations are that the share of expenses to be met by the Crown and by funding employers are 97% and 3% respectively and that the expenses to be met by funding employers are met by a loading of 1.8% of salaries on the recommended contribution rates (1.2% where ESCT does not apply).
+We have provided advice to the Authority on the apportionment of expenses for the year to 30 June 2023.
+Full details of our calculations and recommendations are set out in a separate letter dated 27 October 2021.
+In summary, our recommendations are that the share of expenses to be met by the Crown and by funding employers remain the same as the 2021/22 year, and are 97% and 3% respectively and that the expenses to be met by funding employers are met by a loading of 2.0% of salaries on the recommended contribution rates (1.2% where ESCT does not apply).

+The assumptions used are best estimate assumptions and do not include any margins for adverse deviations.
 Appendix B sets out a summary of the key financial and demographic assumptions adopted.